 7.3 Who will approve grants?

-The Minister for Indigenous Australians or the Agency delegate, as the decision-maker, approves grants, taking into account the recommendations of the Agency and the availability of grant funds.
+The Agency delegate, as the decision-maker, approves grants, taking into account the recommendations of the Agency and the availability of grant funds.

 The decision-maker's decision is final in all matters, including: